bjoernalbers/relaycheck/README.md

 ## Usage

-Run `./relaycheck` to start the HTTP server, which will listen on "8080/tcp".
+Run `./relaycheck` to start the HTTP server, which will listen on ":8080" by default (can be overwritten with `--addr`).
 It will check the address from the HTTP header "X-Forwarded-For" to get the original client address if behind a reverse proxy.
 Otherwise the regular client address will be tested.